starius/ScPrime/CONTRIBUTING.md

 ## Where to start

-If you'd like to contribute to Sia but don't have any specific ideas, writing tests is a good way to get your feet wet.
-See [doc/Running and Writing Tests for Sia.md](Running%20and%20Writing%20Tests%20for%20Sia.md) to get started.
+If you'd like to contribute to SiaPrime but don't have any specific ideas, writing tests is a good way to get your feet wet.
+See [doc/Running and Writing Tests for SiaPrime.md](Running%20and%20Writing%20Tests%20for%20SiaPrime.md) to get started.

 <a name="contact"/>